 Prior information may be used to enhance the label aggregation procedure.

-This can include domain knowledge, the use of quality control measures and techniques that account for the unique characteristics of annotators and data.
-Knowing the reliability of certain annotators, it is possible to draw more accurate conclusions about labels~\cite{li_Crowdsourced_2017}.
-For instance, in the label aggregation process, labels produced by more reliable annotators (such as domain experts) may be given greater weight.
+This can include domain knowledge, the use of quality control measures and techniques that account for the unique characteristics of workers and data.
+Knowing the reliability of certain workers, it is possible to draw more accurate conclusions about labels~\cite{li_Crowdsourced_2017}.
+For instance, in the label aggregation process, labels produced by more reliable workers (such as domain experts) may be given greater weight.
 The results of the label aggregation process can also be validated using expert input~\cite{liu_Improving_2017}.
 During the labeling process, domain experts can provide valuable guidance and oversight to ensure that the labels produced are accurate and consistent.

 The agnostic requirement for general-purpose label aggregation is that label aggregation cannot use information outside the labels themselves.
 This requirement is not satisfied in most label aggregation techniques~\cite{zhang_Crowdsourced_2019}.
 The agnostic requirement ensures that the label aggregation technique is as general as possible and applicable to a wide range of domains with minimal or no additional context.

-The uncertainty of annotators during labeling can provide valuable prior knowledge to determine the appropriate amount of confidence to grant each annotator while still adhering to the requirement of a general-purpose label aggregation technique.
-We developed a method for estimating the reliability of different annotators based on the annotator's own consistency during labeling.
-We take this concept a step further by calculating a weight for each annotator based not only on their reliability but also on their agreements with other annotators involved.
-This consideration of inter-reliability ensures a more comprehensive and dynamic weighting process, adjusting to the overall performance of the entire group of annotators.
+The uncertainty of workers during labeling can provide valuable prior knowledge to determine the appropriate amount of confidence to grant each worker while still adhering to the requirement of a general-purpose label aggregation technique.
+We developed a method for estimating the reliability of different workers based on the worker's own consistency during labeling.
+We take this concept a step further by calculating a weight for each worker based not only on their reliability but also on their agreements with other workers involved.
+This consideration of inter-reliability ensures a more comprehensive and dynamic weighting process, adjusting to the overall performance of the entire group of workers.
 Thus, the generated weights become a robust measure of both individual and collective trustworthiness, which significantly improves the accuracy and efficacy of our labeling aggregation method.

 We introduce a novel method, termed as Crowd-Certain, that offers a significant improvement in label aggregation for crowdsourced and ensemble learning classification tasks, yielding improved performance across various scenarios.
-This technique leverages the consistency of annotators versus a trained classifier to ascertain their reliability, resulting in more accurate and efficient label aggregation.
+This technique leverages the consistency of workers versus a trained classifier to ascertain their reliability, resulting in more accurate and efficient label aggregation.

 Our extensive experimental evaluation, conducted across ten diverse datasets, demonstrates that Crowd-Certain outperforms established techniques (Gold Majority Vote, MV, MMSR, Wawa, Zero-Based Skill, GLAD, and Dawid Skene) in terms of aggregated label accuracy compared to ground truth labels.
-Importantly, Crowd-Certain consistently generates weights that closely follow pre-set ground truth accuracy for each annotator (termed as probability threshold in this study).
+Importantly, Crowd-Certain consistently generates weights that closely follow pre-set ground truth accuracy for each worker (termed as probability threshold in this study).
 Moreover, During inference time, Crowd-Certain employs predicted probabilities (obtained from a classifier trained on the worker's label set) rather than worker's labels, which facilitates the reuse of trained classifiers for future data samples, resulting in computational efficiency that surpasses previous methods.

 The remainder of this paper is organized as follows.
 Section~\ref{sec:crowd.relatedwork} examines related work involving label aggregation algorithms.
 In Section~\ref{sec:crowd.method}, we provide an in-depth explanation of Crowd-Certain.
 Section~\ref{sec:crowd.results} presents the experiments and findings, and Section~\ref{sec:crowd.discussion} encapsulates the results, highlighting key insights.
 Lastly, Section~\ref{sec:crowd.conclusion} concludes the paper and highlights the potential directions for future research.

+%

 \section{Related Work}\label{sec:crowd.relatedwork}